 • Ph.D. students can use the course as elective credit.

 In Mumbai, the group will have opportunities to visit old and new sites of interest.
 Lectures will take place at the Tata Institute for Social Sciences (TISS), the premier social work school in India, and will focus on social problems and a general overview of the history of India and the region.
 TISS will also arrange site visits to agencies relevant to community health and mental health, children's issues, women's issues, human trafficking and prostitution, slums, and a rural agency visit.
 Potential agency visits include Majlis, a legal center devoted to informing, educating, and empowering women on their legal rights; Stree Mukti Sanghatana, a women's liberation group; the Slum Rehabilitation Society; NASEOH, an organization devoted to rehabilitation opportunities for people with disabilities; CORO, a grassroots organization with the aim of empowering marginalized individuals; and the Family Service Center.
 These visits will give students a chance to interact with faculty and students from various sectors.

-Students will stay in double occupancy guest houses on the TISS campus or in hotels nearby.
+Students will stay in double occupancy guest houses or apartments on the TISS campus.
 Meals are provided by TISS or taken as a group during agency visits and other outings; a special welcome and farewell meal are included.